• Skip to primary navigation

 Seriously, when you see just how easy it is to make homemade wonton wrappers, you'll never again be disappointed when your local grocery store runs out (or just doesn't carry them).
 With just a few easy steps, you'll be filling these chewy, tender wrappers with anything you want.

-FULL DISCLOSURE: I have two wonton wrapper recipes here on the site: the one in this post is made with all-purpose flour, and is actually my second favorite of the two:) I actually prefer my bread flour wonton wrapper recipe, but they both work great.
+FULL DISCLOSURE: I have two wonton wrapper recipes here on the site: the one in this post is made with all-purpose flour, and is actually my second favorite of the two:) I prefer my bread flour wonton wrapper recipe which is sturdier and easier to work with, but they both work great.
 I know not everyone keeps bread flour in their pantry, so I wanted to cover all the bases and provide both recipes!🤗

 Gilt Bronze lions flanking the south face of the Gate of Heavenly Purity inside The Forbidden City